 Usage Guide: After configured reflection client with neighbor {<ip-address>|<TAG>} route-reflector-client, the router performs routing reflection in default condition.
-The NO form of this command cancels the route reflection among CLIENT, (reflection among Clients and man CLIENT is not disturbed)
+The NO form of this command cancels the route reflection among CLIENT, (reflection among

 Clients and non-CLIENT is not disturbed).